 More about the book

-A Time Best YA Book of All Time (2021) Run away to the Metropolitan Museum of Art with E. L. Konigsburg’s beloved classic and Newbery Medal–winning novel From the Mixed-Up Files of Mrs. Basil E. Frankweiler!
-When Claudia decided to run away, she planned very carefully.
-She would be gone just long enough to teach her parents a lesson in Claudia appreciation.
-And she would go in comfort-she would live at the Metropolitan Museum of Art.
-She saved her money, and she invited her brother Jamie to go, mostly because be was a miser and would have money.
-Claudia was a good organizer and Jamie bad some ideas, too; so the two took up residence at the museum right on schedule.
-But once the fun of settling in was over, Claudia had two unexpected problems: She felt just the same, and she wanted to feel different; and she found a statue at the Museum so beautiful she could not go home until she bad discovered its maker, a question that baffled the experts, too.
-The former owner of the statue was Mrs. Basil E. Frankweiler.
-Without her—well, without her, Claudia might never have found a way to go home.
+When Claudia decided to run away, she planned very carefully She would be gone just long enough to teach her parents a lesson in Claudia appreciation.
+And she would live in comfort-at the Metropolitan Museum of Art.
+She invited her brother Jamie to go, too, mostly because he was a miser and would have money.
+The two took up residence in the museum right on schedule.
+But once the fun of settling in was over, Claudia had two unexpected problems: She felt just the same, and she wanted to feel different; and she found a statue at the museum so beautiful she could not go home until she had discovered its maker, a question that baffled even the experts.
+The former owner of the statue was Mrs. Basil E. Frankweiler And without her help Claudia might never have found a way to go home. (from back cover)

 Book purchase